 Instructions.
-Devise a series of experiments to measure the frequency response of the amplifier, the loudspeaker, and the aluminum tubes or rectangular cavity.
-Plot the frequency response as a semilogarithmic graph (logarithmic units on the vertical axis, linear frequency on the horizontal axis; that is what you get from the program.)
+Devise a series of experiments to measure the frequency response of the microphone-loudspeaker combination, and the aluminum tubes or rectangular cavity.
+Plot the frequency response as a semilogarithmic graph (logarithmic units on the vertical axis, linear frequency on the horizontal axis; that is what you get from the program.
+The program will also average many scans to get a fairly smooth frequency response.)
+If you know the frequency response of a cavity?